zetavg/chromium-website/site/chromium-os/developer-library/guides/kernel/kernel-rebase-notes/index.md

             change in with the offending commit (documenting the fixup in the Signed-off-by trail just like with other edits).
-*   Once you move the code over to kernel.git, make sure noone is commiting to kernel-next.git.
+*   Once you move the code over to kernel.git, make sure noone is committing to kernel-next.git.
 This causes pain if you want to keep the two trees in sync since things will merge in different order instead of just fast-forward when you merge over, and overall it can cause confusion.